New President for Aussie Hands

 ‘Absolutely amazing and rewarding!’
 That is how Aussie Hands Treasurer, Areeb Ovais, summed up his last two years of engagement with Aussie Hands.

 Areeb first heard about Aussie Hands in 2018, while searching for an organisation that brought together people with upper limb differences.
-‘I was fortunate enough to connect with Elizabeth Serpell through the Aussie Hands Facebook group,’ said Areeb.
+‘I was fortunate enough to connect with Elizabeth Borg through the Aussie Hands Facebook group,’ said Areeb.

 He was quite proud of becoming a member of such an established organisation in Australia and said: ‘Meeting Elizabeth, the founder of Aussie Hands, then hearing her story behind the organisation and her son Dave made it quite special and personal for me.’

-Aussie Hands inspiring Person of the Month – Callie cuts through the anxiety of starting kindergarten
+Aussie Hands inspiring person of the Month – Callie cuts through the anxiety of starting kindergarten

 As parents we navigate our way through life, taking small and often large, steps as each new challenge arises for our children and ourselves.